marktsuchida/libtcspc/CONTRIBUTING.md

 - All events must be movable and copyable, and default-constructible.
   - Usually there should be no need for user-defined move/copy constructors and assignment operators (Rule of Zero).
-  - If a data member is a large array that is expensive to copy, it can be an `own_on_copy_view`.
+  - If a data member is a large array that is expensive to copy, it should be a `bucket` and the producing processor should use a bucket source.
-    - The producer of the event does not copy the data when creating the `own_on_copy_view`.
     - Well-designed downstream processors will not copy events unless necessary, so will not suffer any overhead.
     - When making a copy of the event _is_ necessary, it works seamlessly.